 An article on the website of the Union of Concerned Scientists mentions that cybersecurity is a main concern with autonomous vehicles.
 In 2015, hackers conducting a controlled experiment were able to remotely take control of a (human-powered) Jeep and disable the transmission while it was in motion.
 If manufacturers of self-driving car technology fail to fully test those systems for security vulnerabilities, they could be putting autonomous car passengers at risk for serious injury.

 Autonomous cars could very well be the solution to ending traffic-related injuries and deaths.
 But the industry needs to take time to thoroughly test self-driving technology before attempting widespread implementation.

 Every year, millions of traditional cars are recalled for potentially deadly defects – problems that thorough testing likely would have revealed.
 Manufacturers must ensure that autonomous cars are free of defects and must ensure that the technology powering those cars can account for the most unusual and unexpected circumstances.

-As personal injury attorneys who have represented many car accident victims, Wapner Newman continues to monitor the safety issues associated with self-driving cars.
+As car accident attorney who have represented many car accident victims, Wapner Newman continues to monitor the safety issues associated with self-driving cars.
 For almost 40 years, we have been the trusted advocates for countless personal injury victims and their families throughout Pennsylvania and New Jersey.
 We offer risk-free consultations and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
 We encourage you to contact us today to request your free case consultation.